udhayaswaran/gradfolio/index.md

   image: profile.png
 published: true
 ---
-I'm Udhayaswaran Ponshunmugam, a software engineer.
+Hi - I'm Udhayaswaran Ponshunmugam, a software engineer.

 I graduated from Wake Forest University in December of 2019 with a `B.S. in Computer Science`.
 At Wake Forest, I was a Richter Scholar, Teaching Assistant in the Department of Computer Science, President of the <a href = "https://www.acm.org/"> ACM</a> University Chapter, and Resident Adviser.